Side effects of TRT that you should look out for

 2. Higher frequency of injections with a lower dose reduces spikes in oestrogen levels.

-3. Smaller doses rather than large ones reduces that amount of oestrogen converted from testosterone.
+3. Smaller doses rather than large ones reduce that amount of oestrogen converted from testosterone.

 5. Aromatase inhibitors act on the aromatase enzyme to prevent the conversion of testosterone into oestrogen.